| Title: | Access and Visualize AEMET Weather and Climate Data |

 library(ggplot2) speed <- climaemet::climaemet_9434_wind$velmedia direction <- climaemet::climaemet_9434_wind$dir rose <- ggwindrose( speed = speed, direction = direction, speed_cuts = seq(0, 16, 4), legend_title = "Wind speed (m/s)", calm_wind = 0, n_col = 1, plot_title = "Zaragoza Airport" ) rose + labs( subtitle = "2000-2020", caption = "Source: AEMET" ) # Reverse the stack. ggwindrose( speed = speed, direction = direction, speed_cuts = seq(0, 16, 4), legend_title = "Wind speed (m/s)", calm_wind = 0, n_col = 1, plot_title = "Zaragoza Airport", stack_reverse = TRUE ) + labs( subtitle = "2000-2020", caption = "Source: AEMET" )library(ggplot2) speed <- climaemet::climaemet_9434_wind$velmedia direction <- climaemet::climaemet_9434_wind$dir rose <- ggwindrose( speed = speed, direction = direction, speed_cuts = seq(0, 16, 4), legend_title = "Wind speed (m/s)", calm_wind = 0, n_col = 1, plot_title = "Zaragoza Airport" ) rose + labs( subtitle = "2000-2020", caption = "Source: AEMET" ) # Reverse the stack. ggwindrose( speed = speed, direction = direction, speed_cuts = seq(0, 16, 4), legend_title = "Wind speed (m/s)", calm_wind = 0, n_col = 1, plot_title = "Zaragoza Airport", stack_reverse = TRUE ) + labs( subtitle = "2000-2020", caption = "Source: AEMET" )

-Plot a windrose showing the wind speed and direction for a station over a period of days.
+Plots a wind rose showing wind speed and direction at a station over a period of days.

 windrose_days( station, start = "2000-12-01", end = "2000-12-31", n_directions = 8, n_speeds = 5, speed_cuts = NA, col_pal = "GnBu", calm_wind = 0, legend_title = "Wind speed (m/s)", verbose = FALSE )windrose_days( station, start = "2000-12-01", end = "2000-12-31", n_directions = 8, n_speeds = 5, speed_cuts = NA, col_pal = "GnBu", calm_wind = 0, legend_title = "Wind speed (m/s)", verbose = FALSE )